How many guests are there to each guide?

 How are fish packaged to take home?

-The salmon you keep is gutted and frozen for you and packed in fish boxes at the lodge.
-If you have a long distance to travel home, insulated fish boxes and freezer packs are available to purchase in our Anchorage office on your way home.
+The salmon you keep are filleted, vacuum packed, frozen and packed in fish boxes for you at the lodge (National Park Service regulations prohibit this at Brooks Lodge though).
+If you have a long distance to travel home, insulated fish boxes and freezer packs are available to purchase at a number of locations in Anchorage.

 Are you a strictly a fly fishing only lodge?